SonicEncoders for Media Center Edition 2005

 <br>excp’n type: Microsoft.MediaCenter.AddIn.ListMaker.UnSupportedFileListMakerException

-<br> excp’n msg: C:\Documents and Settings\All Users\Documents\Recorded TV\F1- Bahrain Grand Prix Qualifying Live_ITV 1_11_03_2006_10_28_02.dvr-ms
+<br> excp’n msg: C:Documents and SettingsAll UsersDocumentsRecorded TVF1- Bahrain Grand Prix Qualifying Live_ITV 1_11_03_2006_10_28_02.dvr-ms

 <br>No stack trace available.